|

 "By law, manufacturers may make three types of claims for their dietary supplement products: health claims, structure/function claims, and nutrient content claims.
 Some of these claims describe: the link between a food substance and disease or a health-related condition; the intended benefits of using the product; or the amount of a nutrient or dietary substance in a product."

 VitaPurity promotes our products within the framework of that FDA statement, and we feel we have been in compliance with it all along.
-However, in good faith and in the spirit of cooperation with the FDA, VitaPurity has voluntarily removed a tremendous amount of information that some FDA compliance officers had issue with both on our website and in our literature.
+However, in good faith and in the spirit of cooperation with the FDA, VitaPurity has voluntarily removed a tremendous amount of information that some FDA compliance officers have had issue with both on our website and in our literature even though we believed we were already in full compliance.

-Below you will find documentation of the most recent communications between VitaPurity and the FDA.
-Normally, these relatively routine correspondences would be addressed and then filed away as part of the standard, day-to-day operating procedures of our company, they would not be made available to the public.
+Below you will find documentation of the communications between VitaPurity and the FDA.
+These routine correspondences would normally be addressed and then filed away as part of the standard, day-to-day operating procedures of our company, they would not be made available to the public.
 However:

-Due to the rise of several anti-health and anti-nutrition websites who have elected to post inaccurate and out-of-context information regarding the occasional warning letter from the FDA, we felt it necessary to provide you with both sides of the conversation.
+Due to the rise of several anti-health and anti-nutrition websites who have elected to post inaccurate and out-of-context information on VitaPurity and because the FDA refuses to post our responses to their occasional warning letter, we felt it necessary to provide you with both sides of the conversation.

 VitaPurity encourages you to review these letters along with other materials presented here as a testament to our courteous and cooperative position toward the FDA and our steadfast commitment to you, our loyal customers, to provide you with truthful, accurate and necessary information on all VitaPurity products and to continue producing the very finest, highest quality nutritional supplements available anywhere in the world.